Published on 13 October 2022

 Hormones

 Teen hormone production will decrease during adolescence.
 Sometimes they may feel anxious, upset, depressed, and angry without any particular reason.
-Some of these feelings come from hormonal changes.
+These feelings come from hormonal changes.

-Due to hormonal changes, teenage boys have to deal with the flow of testosterone, and adolescent girls have to deal with hormonal changes due to menstruation.
-At this age, teenagers lack the maturity to handle certain situations and don't have any experience dealing with the feelings associated with those hormones.
-Hence they are likely to experience stress and Anxiety.
+Due to hormonal changes, teenage boys have to deal with the flow of testosterone, and adolescent girls have to deal with menstruation.
+At this age, teenagers lack the maturity to handle certain situations, and not having any experience handling these things makes them more anxious.

 Parental Disapproval

-This stage of their life is very natural and essential for their development, but it will cause some stress and Anxiety in the parents and teens.
+Teenagers want their parent's consent at a certain age, but sometimes they want to resist parental authority.
+Teenagers often continue their actions, even if their parents don't want them to do so.
+This stage of their life is natural and essential for their development, but it will cause anxiety in the parents and teens.

 How Does Anxiety Differ in Teenagers?